 Stay focused! she told herself.
 I need to decide if the Hallandren are going to attack or not.

-Yet, she still couldn’t tell if a conclusion had been reached by the priests.
 She understood the structure of the court, of course--the tutors had made certain to train her in that.
 She knew that the gods made the final decisions.
 Yet, they usually voted in favor of the priests who were perceived as to having ‘won’ a particular argument.

 But who had won?

 She shook her head again.
 The longer she stayed in T’Telir, the more she realized that her training and tutorials hadn’t prepared her half as well as she’d assumed.
 She should have been able to judge the climate of the court following the priests’ arguments, but she’d been completely lost.
 She should know if the debate had real political weight, or if it was just the result of idle arguing.
 Yet, she could not decide.

 She felt as if she knew nothing.
 And that left her feeling very lost.
 She was not the proud, competent woman she’d assumed herself to be--and she certainly wasn’t prepared to deal with life in Hallandren.
-The frightening truth was, should she have been sent to become the God King’s bride, she would have turned out as ineffective and confused as poor Siri undoubtedly was.
+The frightening truth was, should she have been sent to become the God King’s bride, she would have turned out to be nearly as ineffective and confused as poor Siri undoubtedly was.

 They turned a corner, Vivenna trusting in Peprin’s amazing sense of direction to get them back to Lemks’ house.
 As they walked, they passed beneath the gaze of one of the silent D’Denir statures.
 The proud warrior stood with sword raised above his stone head, his armor--carved into the statue--augmented by a red scarf tied and flapping around his neck.
 He looked dramatic, as if he were going gloriously to war.

-Kind of like I thought of myself, Vivenna thought wryly, considering how she had practically charged into the city, determined to save Siri and sacrifice herself for Idris.
+Kind of like I thought of myself, Vivenna thought wryly.
+She had practically charged into the city, determined to save Siri and sacrifice herself for Idris.

-She sighed, letting Peprin led them down the street, past a row of homes.
-As he did, things began to look familiar.
+Soon, things around them began to look familiar.
 It wasn’t long before they approached the steps to Lemks’ house.
 Vivenna froze, however, when she saw that the door was handing from one hinge.
 The lower portion of its wood was cracked, as if it had been kicked very hard.

 Peprin pulled up beside her.
 “Hey,” he said.
 “Someone broke our door!”